neutralinojs/roadmap/README.md

 # Roadmap 2022

 - Screen details API.
+- Transparency level setting `opacity: number` in the window setting section.

 - Depends on the community's feature requests and ideas.
 We'll post a blog post in December 2021 about plans.